-The question that naturally arises now is what exactly is AI and why is it such a hot topic?
-Simply put, AI is used as a very broad term for any “intelligent” task/process a machine can do, that does not only refer to simple calculations but also minor to major cognitive decision making.
-In this blog for simplification purposes when we refer to AI or Robot, we are talking about the different algorithms that help the machine/computer to apply at least a minimal level of cognitive activity such as, understand, decide, learn and predict how to process certain information.
-In that context, the computer is here to automate and simplify the core tedious processes in combination with information capturing.
+AI is as a very broad term for any “intelligent” task/process a machine can do, that does not only refer to simple calculations but also cognitive decision-making.
+When we refer to AI or robots, we are talking about the different algorithms that help the machine/computer to apply at least a minimal level of cognitive activity such as understanding, deciding, learning and predicting how to process certain information.

-- Context of Natural Language Processing (NLP): This refers to algorithms that aid a computer to acknowledge every day human language contained in documents with text and databases (for example letters, photos, contracts, websites, etc), and make that language actionable.
+- Context of Natural Language Processing (NLP): This refers to algorithms that aid a computer to recognize language contained in documents and databases (for example letters, photos, contracts, websites, etc), and make that language actionable.

-- Context of Machine Learning and Cognitive Automation: This refers to the actual machine learning algorithms that enable computers to “learn” and apply knowledge to the context of situationality.
-The term Cognitive Automation includes all the algorithms that learn, calculate, organize and decide, just like humans would.
-All in all, it refers to the basic cognitive decision making that every human is capable of
+- Context of Machine Learning and Cognitive Automation: This refers to machine learning algorithms that enable computers to “learn” and apply knowledge.
+It refers to the basic cognitive decision-making that humans do.

 Natural Language Processing (NLP) in Depth

 Information capturing is the extraction of raw text, or structured data, from documents.
 This is usually done with OCR technology.
-By default, OCR does not deliver a contextual understanding of what was extracted from a document.
-That makes it incapable of making the decision.
-For instance, if a customer complaint form, contains the words “insurance starting date,” “change,” “contact person on file” and “bad,” what is the possible intent of that document?
-Is it a complaint about bad service for a recently opened insurance account that needed a starting date changed?
-Or a change to contact person on a recently open account or on an old account because the previous contact person is no longer alive?
-Is it a report or a request for a change claim?
-Is it for an account with more insurances active or just one?
+By default, OCR does not deliver a contextual understanding of what was extracted from a document, which means it’s unable to make decisions.
+For instance, if a customer complaint form contains the words “insurance starting date,” “change”, “contact person on file” and “bad,” what is the nature of that document?
+Is it a complaint about bad service for a recently opened insurance account that needs the starting date changed?
+Or is it a report or a request for a claim?
+It really could be anything.

 - Sentiment (positive or negative content)

-The benefit of NLP, is that it makes sense of the context of the document/data/situation and that helps the user to take the correct action.
-How can organizations get the most out of it?
-The answer can only come with use cases such as:
+The benefit of NLP is that it understand the context of the document/data/situation and this helps the user to take the correct action.
+Organizations get the most out of this in the following cases:

-- Assisting customer service manager with processing and responding to incoming emails/ paper requests (such as onboarding/offboarding an account, add/cancel policies, change beneficiary/guarantor, change address/mobile etc.)
+- Assisting customer service managers with processing and responding to incoming emails/ paper requests (such as onboarding/offboarding an account, add/cancel policies, change beneficiary/guarantor, change address/mobile etc.)

-- Comparing/editing extracted data from entities with blacklists/whitelists to build a touchpoint for fraud or compliance detection
+- Comparing/editing extracted data from entities with blacklists/whitelists to build touchpoints for fraud and compliance detection

 - Processing of contracts and agreements

-- Automate internal document and database search capabilities, incoming documents, but also for documents already in the system
+- Automate internal document and database search capabilities, incoming documents

 Machine Learning and Cognitive Automation in Depth

-Machine learning and cognitive automation are also key components of predictive analysis.
-An analysis very valuable for every CEO,COO and CFO.
-Because these managerial units not only want to know what happened historically, but also want to use that data to come up with incremental improvements in business operations.
-The latter has a direct impact on profitability, thus it is crucial to keep an eye on.
+Machine learning and cognitive automation are also key components of predictive analysis, which can be very valuable for C-level managers.
+CEOs, COOs and CFOs not only want to know what happened in the past, but also want to use data for incremental improvements in business operations.

 - Virtual Assistance